tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 ...
 ```

-In some cases you might want to have full control over the landing page and write it directly in HTML.
+In some cases you might want to have full control over the landing page
+and write it directly in HTML.
-In such cases, simply remove the file `index.md` and write a file `index.html` instead.
+In such cases, simply remove the file `index.md` and write a file
+`index.html` instead.

 ### Config file

-The config file is where you can define global [page variables](/syntax/vars+funs/)
+The `config.md` file is where you can define global [page variables](/syntax/vars+funs/)
 and [commands](/syntax/extensions/).
 As a quick idea of what the `config.md` file can be used to do, this is where you might
 specify who the author of the website is, or what it's about: